rtdev-com/design-patterns-in-c-sharp/chapter2/README.md

 ## Observer Pattern
-Defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updatd automatically. (p 51)
+Defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically. (p 51)

 ## Design Principle:
 * Strvie for losely coupled designs between objects that interact (p 54)